Something went wrong

 Washington County Homeowner’s Guide to Selecting an Oil Company

-For Washington residences heating with heating oil, selecting which of the 12 heating oil companies that serve Washington plays a big role in determining how much money is spent on heating each winter.
+For Washington homes heating with fuel oil, selecting which of the 12 heating oil companies that serve Washington is an important decision.

-Full Service Oil Companies: Homeowners who can afford a “set-it-and-forget-it” heating system select one of the 0 “full-service” oil companies that serve Washington.
-Full service companies such as or offer homeowners annual contracts which consist of a combined package of both automatic number two heating oil delivery and HVAC repair.
-With an automatic fuel oil delivery contract, the company tracks your home’s number two heating oil consumption and makes deliveries when your tank is running low.
-The client does not need to monitor the level of the oil tank or place individual orders.
+Full Service Oil Companies: Homeowners who are willing to pay a premium for a “set-it-and-forget-it” heating system select one of the 0 “full-service” oil companies that serve Washington.
+Full service companies such as or offer clients annual contracts which consist of a combined package of both automatic oil delivery and boiler repair.
+With an automatic number two heating oil delivery contract, the company tracks your home’s heating oil consumption and makes deliveries when your tank is running low.
+The customer does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: also referred to as “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for households who are looking to save money.
-With discount oil companies, in exchange for lower prices, you monitor the fuel oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
-A few of the 2 Washington cash heating oil companies serving Washington include Cr Augenstein Inc and Wilson Home Heating Inc.
+Discount Oil Companies: also referred to as “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for clients who are looking to save money.
+With discount oil companies, in return for better prices, you monitor the number two heating oil level in your tank, and you place an oil order either when the level runs low or just before a major snowstorm.
+Some of the 2 Washington cash heating oil companies serving Washington include Cr Augenstein Inc and Wilson Home Heating Inc.

-Washington Fuel Oil Company Fast Facts: Oil Companies Serving Washington: 12 companies .
+Washington Fuel Oil Company By The Numbers: Fuel oil Companies Serving Washington: 12 companies .